Purity-Wanjiku/Purity-Wanjiku/README.md

 ### Hi there 👋
+###I'm a Software Developer.
+I have a knack for everything at the moment.
+Explore my repos...

 <!--
 **Purity-Wanjiku/Purity-Wanjiku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.